Miri Dive, Malaysia - RooWanders

 As Borneo is in the tropical region, the waters are perpetually warm – a 3 mm wetsuit would have sufficed.

-The Northeast Monsoon occurs from November to February and brings lots of rain and wind.
+The Northeast Monsoon occurs from November to February, bringing lots of rain and wind.

 Dive Sites

-All dive sites in Miri are at the protected Miri-Sibuti Coral Reefs National Park.
-As with all the national parks in Sarawak, the ticket costs RM 10 if you are a Malaysian and double if you are not.
+Most, if not all, dive sites in Miri are in the protected Miri-Sibuti Coral Reefs National Park.
+As with all the national parks in Sarawak, the ticket costs RM 10 (still is in 2024) if you are a Malaysian and double if you are not.

 My Dive Trip